judechays/STADL/readme.md

 ##### Looking at specific countries and starting/ending date in `cshapes` if you have countries’ names

-Imagine, you have the country names, but you are not sure that the period you are analyzing is in `cshapes`, you can check that writing.
+Imagine you have the country names, but you are not sure that the sample years you are analyzing are in `cshapes`.
+You can check using

 ``` r
 name_text("Uruguay")